GISTnet C5—Harmonized Tariff Classification

 It is essential to understand that the principles for classifying parts vary throughout the nomenclature and that what is a rule in one section or chapter may not apply in another section or chapter.
 There are specific section and chapter conditions to consider, special classifications for parts of general use, and we must also understand the terms solely and principally in defining parts' classification.

-(Estimated study time: 44 minutes)
+(Estimated study time: 50 minutes)

 The best way to learn Tariff Classification (or anything else, for that matter) is through practice.
-Lessons 15-20 each consist of 2 classification exercises.
-Be careful, you may get two different exercises on the second assessment for learning so it's a good idea to take it twice.

-(Estimated study time: 1 hour 3 minutes)
+(Estimated study time: 58 minutes)

-21. C5 - The WCO Explanatory Notes and Other References
+The WCO Explanatory Notes and Other References

 There are documents (paper and electronic) that provide authoritative guidance in HTS classification.
 This lesson is an overview of those documents.

-(Estimated study time: 39 minutes)
+(Estimated study time: 46 minutes)

-(Estimated study time: 1 hour 3 minutes)
+(Estimated study time: 1 hour 2 minutes)